-My family LOVED, LOVED, LOVED this recipe.
+My family LOVES, LOVES, LOVES this recipe.
 The bechamel sauce is a welcome change over the usual marinara, the hint of cinnamon in the meat layer is an interesting addition, and the Greek cheese connecting all of the layers is delicious!
-Bring on the movie!
+Authentic Greek recipes are the absolute best!

 Pastitsio (Greek Lasagna)